Intuitive Foundation is pleased to announce the availability of funding to support Training and Education Research Grants for 2020.

 Research areas of interest

-The Foundation has identified three key areas of interest for the 2020 Training and Research Grants, which apply to the clinical training and education of surgeons, nurses, and allied health professionals in the field of surgery.
+The Foundation has identified three key areas of interest for the 2020-2021 Education Research Grants.
 Principal Investigators are encouraged, although not required, to submit proposals that fall into one or more of the following areas:

 - Introducing robotic-assisted and computer-assisted technologies to surgeons, surgical teams, and surgical departments in ways that minimize disruption and maximize productivity .